Clonmines: History

-Colfer suggests that Clonmines' isolation from the rest of Kildare, and competition from New Ross, contributed to its decline.
+Colfer suggests that Clonmines's isolation from the rest of Kildare, and competition from New Ross, contributed to its decline.
 Sandbars had rendered the port unnavigable by the 17th century.
 The site was subsequently deserted, and no record exists of any charter.
-Clonmines Borough, like the nearby Bannow Borough, remained a rotten borough represented in the House of Commons of Ireland until the Act of Union 1800.
 Although Clonmines remains a civil parish, in 1785 the Church of Ireland parish was united by Walter Cope, Bishop of Ferns and Leighlin, with those of Tintern and Owenduff to form the Union of Owen Duff.